humhub/documentation/docs/develop/modules.md

 - Does my module produce [content](content.md)?
 - Does my module produce [stream entries](stream.md)?
 - Does my module add any [sidebar snippets](snippet.md)?
-- Do I need to [extend or change the default behaviour](module-change-behavior.md) of core components?
 - Do I need specific [permissions](permissions.md) for my module?
 - Does my module create any [notifications](notifications.md) or [activities](activities.md)?
 - Should [guest users](permissions.md#guest-access) have access to some parts of my module?